SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Endpoint.md

 The common case is a node pointing its `preset` at the same endpoint it is calling.
-Because the block is stored in canonical form, one endpoint can also **borrow** another endpoint's samplers just by naming it (`"preset": "Some-Other-Endpoint"`), even across different API types — the values are translated to whichever endpoint is actually being called.
+Because the block is stored in canonical form, one endpoint can also **borrow** another endpoint's samplers just by naming it (`"preset": "Some-Other-Endpoint"`), even across different API types; the values are translated to whichever endpoint is actually being called.

 > Existing setups are unaffected: legacy preset names (e.g. `General-Preset`) do not match any